HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-08/index.md

 ## OPS Implementation

-OPS utilizes TLS connections for traffic passing between components and end user traffic and any interconnecting systems TODO: Check for standardized text
+OPS utilizes TLS connections for traffic passing between components and end user traffic and any interconnecting systems

+TODO: Check for standardized text about TLS

 TODO: Seek inherited text

 ### Control Origination

-Inherited from IaaS provider
+Inherited from IaaS provider and ACF/OCIO (for AMS, Splunk, etc...)

 ### Related Content

 Reference: HHS Standard for Encryption of Computing Devices and Information